 THE BOROUGH OF AVON-BY-THE-SEA

-This agreement made as of this first day of January, 2005, by and between the Borough of Avon-By-The-Sea, Monmouth County, New Jersey, hereinafter referred to as the “Employer” and the Borough of Avon-By-The-Sea Supervisors, known as the Police Chief, Water Superintendent and Public Works Superintendent, hereinafter referred to as “Supervisors”.
+This agreement made as of this _________ day of _________, 2003, by and between the Borough of Avon-By-The-Sea, Monmouth County, New Jersey, hereinafter referred to as the “Employer” and the Administrative Assistant/Deputy Borough Clerk & the Deputy Tax/Utilities Collector, hereinafter referred to as the “Employees”.

-WHEREAS, it is the intent and purpose of the parties hereto to promote and improve the harmonious and economic relations between the Employer and its Supervisors and to establish a basic understanding relative to rate of pay, hours of work, and other conditions of employment consistent with the law.
+WHEREAS, it is the intent and purpose of the parties hereto to promote and improve the harmonious and economic relations between the Employer and the Employees and to establish a basic understanding relative to rate of pay, hours of work and other conditions of employment consistent with the law.

-NOW, THEREFORE, in consideration of these promises and mutual covenants herein contained, the parties hereto agree with each other with respect to the employees of the employer recognized as being represented by the Supervisors as follows:
+NOW, THEREFORE, in consideration of the mutual covenants, conditions and agreements herein set forth, the parties hereto agree to and with each other as follows:

 RECOGNITION AND SCOPE OF AGREEMENT

 SECTION 1.
-The Employer hereby recognizes the Supervisors as the sole and exclusive negotiation unit as defined in Article I, Section 2, herein, for the purposes of collective bargaining and all activities and processes relative thereto.
+The Borough of Avon-By-The-Sea hereby recognizes the Administrative Assistant/Deputy Clerk & Deputy Tax Collector/Utilities Collector as sole and exclusive negotiation unit for the purpose of collective bargaining and all activities and processes relative thereto.

-- Nothing contained herein shall be construed as limiting the right of any supervisor having a grievance to discuss the matter informally with the Borough Administrator and the Commissioner/Director of said department and having the grievance adjusted without the intervention of the full Board of Commissioners.
+2. Nothing contained herein shall be construed as limiting the right of any Employee having a grievance to discuss the matter informally with the Borough Administrator or the Commissioner/Director of the Department and having the grievance adjusted without the intervention of the full Board of Commissioners.

-The term “Grievance” as used herein means any controversy arising over the interpretation, application or adherence to the terms and conditions of this Agreement or violation of policies, local administrative decisions or work rules affecting the Supervisors, or the applicability of any law affecting the Supervisors.
+The term “Grievance” as used herein means any controversy arising over the interpretation, application or adherence to the terms and conditions of this Agreement or violation of policies, local administrative decisions or work rules affecting the Employee, or the applicability of any law affecting the Employee.

 The following constitutes the sole and exclusive method resolving grievances between the parties covered by this Agreement and shall be followed in its entirety unless any step is waived by mutual consent:

-- The Supervisor shall institute action under the provisions hereof within ten (10) days of the occurrence of the grievance and an earnest effort shall be made to settle the differences between the parties for the purpose of resolving the matter informally.
-Failure to act within the said ten (10) days shall be deemed to constitute an abandonment of this agreement.
+(a) The Employee shall institute action under the provisions hereof within ten (10) days of the occurrence of the grievance and an earnest effort shall be made to settle the differences between the parties for the purpose of resolving the matter informally Failure to act within the said ten (10) days shall be deemed to constitute an abandonment of this agreement.

-- The Administrator or Commissioner/Director of said department shall render a decision with ten (10) days after receipt of the grievance, unless a hearing cannot be set within that time.
+(b) The Administrator or Commissioner/Director of the Department shall render a decision within ten (10) days after receipt of the grievance, unless a hearing cannot be set within that time.

-- For the purpose of this Step One, an action shall be considered “instituted” upon receipt by the Administrator of a written statement setting forth the grievances and a request for a decision.
+(c) For the purpose of this Step One, an action shall be considered “instituted” upon receipt by the Administrator or Commissioner/Director of the Department, or a written statement setting forth the grievances and a request for a decision.

-- In the event the grievance is not settled through Step One, the same shall be reduced to writing by the Supervisor, and signed by the aggrieved and filed with P.E.R.C.
+(a) In the event the grievance is not settled through Step One, the same shall be reduced to writing by the Employee, signed and filed with P.E.R.C.
 (Public Employees Relations Commission).

 DISCHARGE AND SUSPENSIONS

 SECTION 1.
-No Supervisor shall be disciplined or discharged without just cause, and a Governing Body hearing.
+Neither Employee shall be disciplined or discharged without just cause, and a Governing Body hearing.
 Removal from office shall be in compliance with applicable statutes and P.E.R.C. rules.

 SECTION 1.
-All Supervisors shall receive fourteen (14) holidays per year.
+The Employees shall receive fourteen (14) holidays per year.
 Said holidays may be taken off or paid and must be used during the calendar year.

 SECTION 1.
-All Supervisors are entitled to annual vacation leave according to the following schedule:
+The Employees are entitled to annual vacation leave according to the following schedule:

-After the first year and up to the eighth year 11 days
+After first year and up to the tenth year 10 days

-After the eighth year and up to the fifteenth year 16 days
+After tenth year and up to twenty years 15 days

-Vacation time is due after each year worked, and must be taken over the succeeding 24 months, and is not accruable beyond that point.
-In the event Supervisors cannot use vacation leave within the 24 months, time could be extended to 36 months at the discretion of the Commissioners.
+Vacation time is due after each year worked, and must be taken over the succeeding twenty-four (24) months, and is not accruable beyond that point.
+In the event of termination of employment, vacation time will be on a pro-rated basis.

 Fifth year of service 2% of base salary